LeeAnnEditor/o365hq/blog/Dynamics 365 Sales.md

 Gamification is a new service that allows users to take part in various competitions and where you manage your current games.
-Such games stimulate them to accomplish certain pre-defined KPI's by awarding prizes and benefits.
+Such games stimulate them to accomplish certain predefined KPIs by awarding prizes and benefits.

 ![](https://o365hq.com/images/546.png)